 Homemade means made just for you

-All these sweaters are beautiful, and beautifully styled, but that doesn’t mean that everyone will look the same way if they make them.
+All these jumpers are beautiful, and beautifully styled, but that doesn’t mean that everyone will look the same way if they make them.
 You’ll might look fantastic in one or all of them, depending on your body shape.

-Women's knitting and crochet sweater patterns
+Women's knitting and crochet jumper patterns

 Figure out what you like to wear